ArkCase/ark_setperm/Readme.md

   reference: "/the/file/to/be/referenced/for/ownership"
 ```

+When using this form, you may only specify the *owner* and *group*, **or** the *reference*, but not both at the same time (because it makes no sense).
+You can use the special value **asterisk (i.e. *)** in the *group* to indicate that the owner's default group should be used (this implies that a valid owner must also be given).

 ### **permissions**

-May be a string describing a set of permissions to apply, as accepted by **chmod**, or the path of a file/object whose permissions are to be mimicked (must be an absolute path, and it must exist).
+May be a string, or an array of strings, describing a set of permissions to apply, as accepted by **chmod**, or the path of a file/object whose permissions are to be mimicked (must be an absolute path, and it must exist).
 The exact same syntax that **chmod** supports is accepted, and validated.
+If using an array, each item must be one permission change (i.e. no commas).
+If using a single string, use one just as you would for **chmod** (i.e. comma-separated list of changes)

 ### **flags**